StachuDotNet/building-with-dark/05 Server-Side Stuff/01 Workers.md

 # [5] Workers - CRON jobs and event stuff

-## [2] Intro
+## Intro
+- Dark supports doing work asynchronously outside the context of an HTTP Handler using a Worker.
+Each worker has a queue of messages, which are processed loosely in-order executing the code within the Worker once for each message.
+Messages are created by calling `emit` from any other code, and can contain arbitrary event data

 - "how do I access the data from `emit` in the worker?"
 	- the data from the `emit` is available in a variable called `event` from within the worker.
 Its type will be whatever was passed to emit.
-- Dark supports doing work asynchronously outside the context of an HTTP Handler using a Worker.
-Each worker has a queue of messages, which are processed loosely in-order executing the code within the Worker once for each message.
-Messages are created by calling `emit` from any other code, and can contain arbitrary event data
-- Workers can be created from the omnibar or sidebar. similar to http handlers, calling `emit` with a nonexstant Worker name will populate that worker int he 404 sidebar section, allowing it to be created.
-Creating a Worker from a 404 may result in a delay when executing the first message.
-When a new worker is created, it immediately processed the first message in the queue, but returns Incomplete because no code has been written yet.
-This casues the message to get automatically retried in 5 minutes, but until then it may look like o messages are being processed
+- Workers can be created from the omnibar or sidebar.
-- workers will automatically process each message. the `event` data passed to `emit` is available in the Worker as a special variable `event`.
+- Workers will automatically process each message. the `event` data passed to `emit` is available in the Worker as a special variable `event`.
 This can be of any type but is often convenient to use a dict holding many other values.
 - Counts
 	- if there are multiple items in the queue, a live count of queue items will appear at the left
 	- the last 10 processed events will show as traces that you can use for debugging purposes

-## [30s] Traces
+## Traces

+They're stored, and allow you to ...

-the trace information on Cron will show the most recent 10 times the Cron has run. a Cron never has input data, so the trace will always say No input parameters.
+The trace information on Cron will show the most recent 10 times the Cron has run. a Cron never has input data, so the trace will always say No input parameters.

-## [30s] Workers + 404s
+## Workers + 404s
-workers receive events via the emit expression and will appear in the 404 section if you emit to a non-existent worker.
+- workers receive events via the emit expression and will appear in the 404 section if you emit to a non-existent worker.
+- similar to http handlers, calling `emit` with a nonexstant Worker name will populate that worker int he 404 sidebar section, allowing it to be created.
+Creating a Worker from a 404 may result in a delay when executing the first message.
+When a new worker is created, it immediately processed the first message in the queue, but returns Incomplete because no code has been written yet.
+This casues the message to get automatically retried in 5 minutes, but until then it may look like o messages are being processed

-## [1] Queuing, Cadence Control, and Manual Execution
+## Queuing, Cadence Control, and Manual Execution

 - queuing and a basic example
 - cadence control
-- execuution
+- execution
 	- manual
 	- pause/debug
 - `emit { messageId: Uuid::generate; createdAt: Date::now } "my-worker"`